dalong0514/readnotes/20200201读书笔记/2020082PHP-Objects-Patterns-PracticeR01.md

 As we have seen, interfaces help you manage the fact that, like Java, PHP does not support multiple inheritance.
 In other words, a class in PHP can only extend a single parent.
 However, you can make a class promise to implement as many interfaces as you like; for each interface it implements, the class takes on the corresponding type.
 So interfaces provide types without implementation.

+### 0205. 术语卡——Identity Map

+a pattern called Identity Map. an Identity Map component generates and manages a new object only if an object with the same distinguishing characteristics is not already under management.
+If the target object already exists, it is returned. a factory method like create() would make a good client for a component of this sort.

 ### 0301. 人名卡 ——

 #### 01. 基本信息